bpmct/coder-templates/docker-limits/README.md

 > See below for instructions to meet these requirements.

+## Sudo

+This also does not allow the Coder user to perform `sudo` in the workspace.
+See the [Dockerfile](./Dockerfile) for instructions on how to enable sudo.

 ## Sysbox container runtime

 This template assumes you have the [sysbox container runtime](https://coder.com/docs/v2/latest/templates/docker-in-docker#sysbox-container-runtime) installed.